 How to Choose the Right Routing Type

-Sage Intacct offers three approval routing types, and the one you pick — or the combination you build — determines how much control, flexibility, and maintenance overhead your approval workflow carries.
-The right choice depends on what dimension of your organization should govern who approves what.
+Sage Intacct offers three approval routing types, and the one you pick, or the combination you build, determines how much control, flexibility, and maintenance overhead your approval workflow carries.
+Start with the approval question that matters most: amount, reporting line, or named specialist.

 Value-Based Routing